McPollux2/lc-mirage/README.md

 - [RugbugRedfern](https://rugbug.net) - Mirage is based off of rugbug's mod.
 This wouldn't exist without their ingenuity!
 - [Evaisa](https://github.com/EvaisaDev) - For creating the amazing [UnityNetcodePatcher](https://github.com/EvaisaDev/UnityNetcodePatcher), which this mod uses during its build process.

+## Changelog

+### 1.0.0

+- Initial release.

+### 1.0.1

+- Spawn on player death is now configurable.
+- Naturally spawned masked enemies now mimic a player at random.